Alpha and Omega Semiconductor (NASDAQ:AOSL) Shares Gap Down to $31.90

-Alpha and Omega Semiconductor Limited (NASDAQ:AOSL – Get Rating) gapped down before the market opened on Thursday .
+Alpha and Omega Semiconductor Limited (NASDAQ:AOSL – Get Rating)’s share price gapped down before the market opened on Thursday .
 The stock had previously closed at $31.90, but opened at $30.63.
-Alpha and Omega Semiconductor shares last traded at $30.67, with a volume of 81 shares changing hands.
+Alpha and Omega Semiconductor shares last traded at $30.67, with a volume of 81 shares traded.

-Several research analysts have weighed in on the stock.
-StockNews.com initiated coverage on shares of Alpha and Omega Semiconductor in a research report on Wednesday, October 12th.
-They issued a “hold” rating on the stock.
-B. Riley decreased their target price on Alpha and Omega Semiconductor from $45.00 to $38.00 and set a “neutral” rating on the stock in a report on Tuesday, October 4th.
+Several research firms have recently commented on AOSL.
+StockNews.com began coverage on Alpha and Omega Semiconductor in a research note on Wednesday, October 12th.
+They issued a “hold” rating for the company.
+B. Riley reduced their price target on Alpha and Omega Semiconductor from $45.00 to $38.00 and set a “neutral” rating for the company in a research report on Tuesday, October 4th.

 Alpha and Omega Semiconductor Trading Down 3.3 %

-Several institutional investors have recently made changes to their positions in AOSL.
-BlackRock Inc. boosted its stake in Alpha and Omega Semiconductor by 1.9% in the 3rd quarter.
-BlackRock Inc. now owns 3,507,102 shares of the semiconductor company’s stock worth $107,879,000 after purchasing an additional 66,364 shares during the period.
-Dimensional Fund Advisors LP boosted its position in shares of Alpha and Omega Semiconductor by 2.0% during the third quarter.
-Dimensional Fund Advisors LP now owns 2,073,553 shares of the semiconductor company’s stock worth $63,784,000 after acquiring an additional 40,274 shares during the last quarter.
-Vanguard Group Inc. grew its stake in Alpha and Omega Semiconductor by 19.2% during the first quarter.
-Vanguard Group Inc. now owns 1,958,742 shares of the semiconductor company’s stock valued at $107,047,000 after acquiring an additional 315,805 shares in the last quarter.
-State Street Corp increased its holdings in Alpha and Omega Semiconductor by 5.5% in the 3rd quarter.
-State Street Corp now owns 1,577,833 shares of the semiconductor company’s stock valued at $48,534,000 after acquiring an additional 81,999 shares during the last quarter.
-Finally, The Manufacturers Life Insurance Company lifted its stake in Alpha and Omega Semiconductor by 16.1% in the 3rd quarter.
-The Manufacturers Life Insurance Company now owns 592,564 shares of the semiconductor company’s stock worth $18,227,000 after purchasing an additional 81,954 shares in the last quarter.
-Hedge funds and other institutional investors own 67.27% of the company’s stock.
+Institutional investors have recently added to or reduced their stakes in the stock.
+New York State Common Retirement Fund grew its stake in Alpha and Omega Semiconductor by 5.6% during the first quarter.
+New York State Common Retirement Fund now owns 15,816 shares of the semiconductor company’s stock valued at $864,000 after acquiring an additional 837 shares in the last quarter.
+Teacher Retirement System of Texas lifted its position in shares of Alpha and Omega Semiconductor by 7.1% in the first quarter.
+Teacher Retirement System of Texas now owns 4,285 shares of the semiconductor company’s stock worth $234,000 after buying an additional 284 shares in the last quarter.
+Swiss National Bank boosted its stake in Alpha and Omega Semiconductor by 8.2% during the first quarter.
+Swiss National Bank now owns 49,900 shares of the semiconductor company’s stock valued at $2,727,000 after buying an additional 3,800 shares during the last quarter.
+First Horizon Advisors Inc. purchased a new position in Alpha and Omega Semiconductor during the 1st quarter valued at approximately $27,000.
+Finally, State of Tennessee Treasury Department bought a new stake in Alpha and Omega Semiconductor in the 1st quarter worth approximately $372,000.
+67.27% of the stock is owned by hedge funds and other institutional investors.

 About Alpha and Omega Semiconductor